logological/maledicta/README.md

 substituting `/PATH/TO/` with your actual path to Gawk, or eliminating it entirely if Gawk is already in your command path.

+Alternatively, you can use the included `Makefile` to generate all formats and a PDF index.

 Copyright and licensing
 -----------------------